 - American intellectual and cultural history

 Media appearances include the following.
 Television: CNN International, BBC News, BBC World News, Sky News, Deutsche Welle, France 24, Al Jazeera.
-Radio: BBC Radio 4 ("The World at One," "In Our Time"), BBC World Service ("Newshour"), BBC Radio 2 ("The Chris Evans Show"), BBC 5 Live ("Afternoon Edition"), BBC Radio Scotland ("Good Morning Scotland"), Bloomberg Radio ("First Word Europe"), LBC ("The Nick Ferrari Show," "The Andrew Castle Show").
+Radio: ABC (Australia), BBC Radio 4 ("The World at One," "In Our Time"), BBC World Service ("Newshour"), BBC Radio 2 ("The Chris Evans Show"), BBC 5 Live ("Afternoon Edition"), BBC Radio Scotland ("Good Morning Scotland"), Bloomberg Radio ("First Word Europe"), LBC ("The Nick Ferrari Show," "The Andrew Castle Show").
 Newsprint and internet media: quoted in The New York Times, The Atlantic, The Washington Times, Newsweek, The Independent, Deutsche Welle, The Chronicle of Higher Education, InsideHigherEd, and other news providers.

 - Sexuality in American History (Level 3, AMCS3051)

 Potentially to be taught again in future years:

 - American Labor History (Level 3)